Skip to content

 SARS Compliant

-Calculations follow SARS home office deduction rules and requirements
+Calculations follow SARS home office deduction rules, including Section 23(h) apportionment principles

 Area-Based